Bira/octopus-carnival/_drafts/lphr-scene-02.md

     - hells-rebels
 ---

+This is the second scene in my [solo Hell's Rebels campaign][1].
+A long time passed between me completing the [previous scene][2] and writing up this one, but you're seeing it published right after it since all the scenes were written long before their publication.

 # [GM] Long time no see!

-I'm writing this post a full year after finishing the one for Scene 01[^1]!
+I'm writing this post a full year after finishing the one for [Scene 01][2]!
 There are a lot of reasons for this large delay.
 For the first little while after I finished writing the Aria Park scene, I was just so dang satisfied with myself I didn't feel the need to play more just yet.
 You don't know how long I